jcdterry/AnalyticRangeShift_Public/README.md

  - The top-level code that runs the simulation and key analyses.

  3. `Plots.rmd`
- - Generates the plots used in the main file.
+ - Generates the plots and does the statistics used in the main file.

 The low-level functions are in the folder `FunctionScripts/`.
 These are not specifically documented, but have been simplified as much as possible.